dmaulikr/kaleidoscope/README.md

 stateless, and OCBrownianMotion, for which the state is (x,y), the current partivle position.
 These classes can be "dropped in" and wired to the OCViewController with changes in only four lines of code.
 We will discuss this more fully later.

+NOTE:  After running for a while (about 10,000 steps), the app crashes.
+Haven't yet investigate.
+Yuuk!